StreetCodeAcademy/programming-fundamentals/python-curriculum/processing_lesson_2/README.md

   `fill(..)`)* to change the color of a shape
 - Make your box move faster if the SHIFT key is being pressed

-## Mouse Events
-In some games you play, you don't only use the keyboard, but also the mouse!
-You might let the player move their character around the screen using the keyboard and shoot using the mouse, or maybe let them pick up special powerups.
-Using the mouse in Processing is very similar to the keyboard.

-There are functions you can use in an if statement to check when [mouse is Pressed](http://py.processing.org/reference/mousePressed_var.html).
-To find out when the left or right button are being pressed.
-You use: [mouseButton](http://py.processing.org/reference/mouseButton.html) along with mousePressed.
-There are also two more functions that you might find useful, one to get the current position of the mouse(both [X](http://py.processing.org/reference/mouseX.html) and [Y](http://py.processing.org/reference/mouseY.html)).

-#### Give it a Try!
-To play around with the mouse events, lets make a simple circle that changes color when we hover over it, and jumps to a new position when we click on it.
-Once again let's manipulate the draw function.
-You may start with a rectangle any where on the screen.

-Using the mousePressed you can change the rectangles color, position or shape.
-You may have separate if statements for right and left mouse:

-	if((mousePressed) and (mouseButton == LEFT)):
-		...
-	elif((mousePressed) and (mouseButton == RIGHT)):
-		...

-Go ahead and try to do some cool stuff, like moving a circle where your mouse is.
-Make a another shape when mouse is clicked.

-You can look at more mouse functions [here](http://py.processing.org/reference/).

 > You can look at more examples and tutorials in processing [here](http://py.processing.org/tutorials/interactivity/).
 Try to replicate them without looking at the code.

-Note:
-> KeyBoard and Mouse Events are a very important tool programmers use especially in game development.
-Make sure you understand this before moving on.
-Ask a mentor for any clarifications.